cvnlab/analyzePRF/README.md

 data.
 It started life as analyzePRF (http://kendrickkay.net/analyzePRF/) by Kendrick Kay.
 It has undergone refactoring to operate as an object- oriented system for fitting models.
-Much of the clever structure that Kendrick had created was stripped out to create a simpler, more general- purpose code set.
+Much of the clever structure that Kendrick had created (e.g., for cross-validation) was stripped out to create a simpler, more general-purpose code set.

 The legacy of Kendrick's code is most clearly seen in the model for pRF mapping in retinotopic data.
 Specifically, the approach to creating